Decaspermum humile: Leaves

 The leaves are 2 to 8 cm (0.8–3.6 in) long, and 1.5 to 3 cm (0.6–1.2 in) wide.
-In the typical shape of the lilly pilly group, it may easily be confused in the field with plants of the genus Syzygium.
+In the typical shape of the lillypilly group, it may easily be confused in the field with plants of the genus Syzygium.
 The leaves are arranged oppositely on the stem, and are entire, ovate to lanceolate with a prominent drip tip.
-The leaf margins are rolled over as in the Purple Cherry and contrasting to the flat margins with the Python Tree and Scrub Ironwood.
+The leaf margins are rolled over as in the purple cherry and contrasting to the flat margins with the python tree and scrub ironwood.
 Leaves are dark green on both sides, though somewhat less glossy under the leaf.
 New leaves are pink with silvery hairs.

 Oil dots are tiny and hard to determine.
 The leaf stalk is between 3 and 7 mm long.
 Leaf venation is generally unclear apart from the midrib, being raised on both sides.
 However, the lateral veins are practically invisible.
 Net veins are not seen, although there is an indistinct intra-marginal vein around the edge of the leaf.

 Flowers, fruit & regeneration

-The white or pale mauve flowers form in thyrses in March to May, though occasionally as late as October.
-Flowers forming either from the leaf axils or from the ends of branchlets.
+The white or pale mauve flowers appear in thyrses in March to May, though occasionally as late as October.
+Flowers form either from the leaf axils or from the ends of branchlets.
 The fruit is a black round berry, crowned by calyx lobes.
 Inside the fruit are around ten seeds, 3 to 6 mm in diameter.
 The fruit matures from May to November.
 Regeneration can yield good results if the flesh is removed from the seed.
 Soaking may also assist in drowning insect larvae.
 After three months around half of the seeds may germinate.
 Cuttings have also proven successful.

 Distribution and habitat

 The habitat is the drier rainforests, usually on shallow rocky soils of a volcanic origin.
-Common Australian associate species are the Python Tree and Scrub Ironwood.
-It is found as far south as Ourimbah, New South Wales to north Queensland.
-Also seen in south-east Asia and India.
+Common Australian associate species are the python tree and scrub ironwood.
+It is found from as far south as Ourimbah, New South Wales to northern Queensland.
+Also seen in South-east Asia and India.
 It is the only member of its genus to reach Australia.